apify/actor-scraper/cheerio-scraper/README.md

   An instance of the Cheerio module, the `selector` searches within the `context` scope, which searches within the `root` scope.
 The `selector` and `context` can be a string expression, DOM Element, array of DOM elements, or a `cheerio` object.
 Meanwhile, the `root` is typically the HTML document string.

   This selector method is the starting point for traversing and manipulating the document.
-Like `jQuery`, it's the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.
+Like with `jQuery`, it is the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.

+  For more information, see the [`Selectors`](https://github.com/cheeriojs/cheerio/#selectors) section in the Cheerio documentation.

   Example:
   ```html